ioBroker/dm-utils/README.md

 - Actions per instance are shown above the list and should contain actions like "Search devices" or "Pair new device".
 - Actions per device are shown in the device list inside an instance and should contain actions like "Edit settings" or "Remove".

-When the user clicks on an action (i.e. a button in the UI), the `DeviceManagement` implementation's `handleXxxAction()` is called and the adapter can perform arbitrary actions (see below for details).
+When the user clicks on an action (i.e., a button in the UI), the `DeviceManagement` implementation's `handleXxxAction()` is called, and the adapter can perform arbitrary actions (see below for details).

 ### Communication

-The communication between the ioBroker.dm tab and the adapter happens through `sendTo`.
+The communication between the `ioBroker.device-manager` tab and the adapter happens through `sendTo`.

-**IMPORANT:** make sure your adapter doesn't handle `sendTo` messages starting with `dm:`, otherwise the communication will not work.
+**IMPORTANT:** make sure your adapter doesn't handle `sendTo` messages starting with `dm:`, otherwise the communication will not work.

 ### Access adapter methods